JonWakefield/Anvil-Web-App/README.md

 ### client_code
 - All client-side code can be find within this folder.
 - Each form has a `__init__.py` file accompanied by a `.yaml` file that deals with the UI elements
-- To view the client-side and/or make changes to its layout, use Anvils esay-to-use GUI editor, by cloning this repisotory to your anvil account
+- To view the client-side and/or make changes to its layout, use Anvils easy-to-use GUI editor, by cloning this repository to your anvil account

 ### server_code
 - Directory contains all server side code
 - Client side calls to server code are routed through the [anvil_uplink_router](/server_code/anvil_uplink_router.py) module to the corresponding form module found in the [uplink_scripts](/server_code/uplink_scripts/) folder
-- Each client-side form has a respective server side module, allowing for a managable code structure.
+- Each client-side form has a respective server side modulein the [uplink_scripts](/server_code/uplink_scripts) folder, allowing for a managable code structure.

 Graphical Representation:
 ![Alt text](image.png)